Report an Incident

 Report a Student Misconduct

 The College of Southern Maryland prohibits harassment of its employees, students, or visitors based on gender, sexual orientation, race, age, color, religion, disability, marital status, or national origin.
 Retaliation against those who allege such harassment is strictly prohibited.
-Complaints alleging discrimination are investigated and resolved through the Equity and Inclusive Diversity Office.
+This policy includes campus-based hate crimes.
+Complaints alleging discrimination are investigated and resolved through the Student Affairs office.

 The Americans with Disabilities Act (ADA) prohibits the exclusion of people from jobs, services, activities, or benefits based on disabilities.
 Consistent with our nondiscrimination policy, the College of Southern Maryland has made many accommodations to facilitate a fully accessible, to the extent possible, barrier-free environment.
 Students requesting accommodations based on a disability should follow the Procedures for Requesting Reasonable Accommodations.